JLC2141/intro_to_cli/README.md

 3. Moved the scripts directory, specified by a relative path, to the test_dir using the single dot ,"here", specification
 4. Confirmed successful move

-**Recall that the single dot (.) is a way to specify the current working directory.
-At the time the command was run, I was located in test_dir so . equals /workspaces/intro_to_cli/test_dir**
+**Recall that the single dot, `.`, is a way to specify the current working directory.
+At the time the command was run, I was located in test_dir so `.` is equivalent to /workspaces/intro_to_cli/test_dir**

 *I showed you a solution*, not the only solution.
 Here's another way: